IgorAntuganov/ContentClassificator/README.md

 2) The following PEP 8 warnings have been disabled in the project settings:
    - E301: Expected 1 blank line, found 0
    - E302: Expected 2 blank lines, found 0
+   - E303: Too many blank lines
    - E701: Multiple statements on one line (colon)
    - Potentially some more

 #### How to Apply These Settings
 - Go to Settings/Preferences → Editor → Inspections
 - Find "PEP 8 coding style violation"
-- Add the mentioned error codes (E301, E302, E701) to the ignored list
+- Add the mentioned error codes (E301, E302, E303, E701) to the ignored list

 ---